By: Maralee McKee, The Etiquette School of America

 ~Don’t buy your flowers from just anywhere.
 Develop a relationship with one florist in your town and buy all of your flowers from that shop.
 The florist will get to know you, your expectations, and the likes of the people you regularly purchase flowers for.

 ~Valentine’s Day is not the day for first dates.
 Not even coffee in the afternoon.
 Go two days before or after.

 ~You can ask someone to marry you on Valentine’s Day, but don’t intentionally break up with someone.
 That’s cruel.

 ~When you’re thinking of a gift, don’t go to what you know they always like or they buy for themselves anyway.
 In other words, you might think, “I’ll buy her a gift certificate for clothes where she buys most of her clothes.”
 It’s a nice thought, and she certainly won’t mind the gift, but the best gifts make memories.
-Instead, buy her a gift certificate to something she normally wouldn’t treat herself to, like a spa treatment, a massage, a manicure and a pedicure, tickets for the two of you to see a concert she’ll love, book a future weekend getaway, a gift certificate for a restaurant to show that another date night is upcoming, or a year’s membership to a local museum so the two of you have shared experiences to look forward to.
+Instead, buy her a gift certificate to something she normally wouldn’t treat herself to, like a spa treatment.
+Or better yet, tickets for the two of you to see a concert she’ll love, book a future weekend getaway, a gift certificate for a restaurant to show that another date night is upcoming, or a year’s membership to a local museum so the two of you have shared experiences to look forward to.

 ~Don’t forget the children.
 It’s important to give a card, a small gift, and a huge hug, and to talk about what this day is about, the history of it, and how your child(ren)’s words and actions make others feel about themselves.
 Make sure they have a card for everyone if their school class is participating in a Valentine’s card exchange.